drkamarul/MY_R_Conference/regression_analysis.md

 ---
 title: "Regression Analysis in Health and Medicine Using R"
 author: "Assoc Prof Kamarul Imran Musa"
-date: "9/23/2019"
+date: "2019-09-29"
 output:
   html_document:
     keep_md: yes
+  toc: TRUE
+  pdf_document: default
 ---

+\newpage

 # Introduction

 ## About myself

 My name is Kamarul Imran.

 I am the Associate Professor in Epidemiology and Statistics at the School of Medical Sciences, Universiti Sains Malaysia.
 My academic profile is available here http://www.medic.usm.my/jpm/index.php/en/academic-information/587-prof-madya-dr-kamarul-imran-musa

 ## Research profiles

 My research profile at Google Scholar is available here  https://scholar.google.com/citations?user=XVf2_QcAAAAJ&hl=en&authuser=1.

-My SCOPUS author ID is here
+My SCOPUS author ID is 57194536466

 ## Research interest

 My research interests include medical epidemiology, statistical modelling and machine learning.

 Recently, I was awarded with the FRGS grant (RM125,000) to understand the roles of machine learning and statistical models on mammography images to predict breast cancer.

+Emails: drkamarul@usm.my

 # Regression (5 mins)

 In statistical modeling, regression analysis is a set of statistical processes for estimating the relationships among variables.

 It includes many techniques for modeling and analyzing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables (or 'predictors').

 Most commonly, regression analysis estimates the conditional expectation of the dependent variable given the independent variables – that is, the average value of the dependent variable when the independent variables are fixed.